steqeq/0000/docs/reference/env-variables.rst

       - HIP_PLATFORM
       - amd, nvidia
       - The platform where the HIP backend is used.
 If HIP_PLATFORM is not set, then hipcc will attempt to auto-detect based on if nvcc is found.
+    *
+      - ROCM_BUILD_ID
+      -
+      - Build ID to identify the release of a given package.
+End users should not set this.
+    *
+      - ROCM_PATH
+      - /opt/rocm
+      - The path of the installed ROCm software stack.
+    *
+      - HIP_PATH
+      -
+      - The path of the HIP sdk.
+    *
+      - HIP_DIR
+      -
+      - The path of the HIP package.
+Specifically the location of hipConfig.cmake or hip-config.cmake.
+    *
+      - HIP_OFFICIAL_BUILD
+      -
+      - Enable/Disable for mainline/staging builds.
+End users should not set this.

 ROCm
 ==========================================